Microsoft-Build-2016/CodeLabs-Office/Module2-MsGraphWeb/README.md

 	}
 	````

-1. You will likely need to resolve a number of reference after inserting this snippet.
+1. You will likely need to resolve a number of references after inserting this snippet.

 	````C#
 	using Newtonsoft.Json.Linq;